Analytics & TestingCustomer Data Platforms

 Real-time marketing refers to being able to reach customers right at the moment they need or will respond to your message.
 It also means that you can talk to your customers in the context of the moment.
 Traditional marketing is pre-scheduled based on best-practises, seasonality or on the schedule of the brand.
 Real-time marketing is logically scheduled based on the behavior, persona and location of the target recipient.
 It’s often personalized as well.

-During the 2013 Super Bowl, when the power went out, Oreo pushed an ad out in a matter of minutes which said “You can still dunk in the dark.”
+During the 2013 Super Bowl, when the power went out, Oreo pushed an ad out in a matter of minutes, which said, “You can still dunk in the dark.”

 Oreo Cookie Real-Time